 History of Research

-The Four Valleys Archive consists of all paper, photographic, and digital records resulting from archaeological investigations conducted from 1983-2013 across 180km2 (ca. 70 miles2) within four distinct drainages in northwestern and western Honduras.
-These basins include: the Naco valley along the Chamelecon river; the lower Cacaulapa drainage, a tributary of the Chamelecon situated 9km southwest of the Naco Valley; the middle Ulua river basin ca. 40km south of the Naco valley; and, the El Paraíso valley lying 93 km to the southwest of Naco and 27 km northeast of the lowland Maya center of Copan.
+The Four Valleys Archive consists of all records resulting from archaeological investigations conducted from 1983-2022 across 180km2 (ca. 70 miles2) within five distinct drainages in northwestern and western Honduras.
+These basins include: the Naco valley along the Chamelecon river; the lower Cacaulapa drainage, a tributary of the Chamelecon situated 9km southwest of the Naco Valley; the middle Chamelecon valley, linking the Naco and lower Cacaulapa valleys; the middle Ulua river basin ca. 40km south of the Naco valley; and, the El Paraíso valley lying 93 km to the southwest of Naco and 27 km northeast of the lowland Maya center of Copan.
 The materials recorded in the course of this work span three millennia (1200BC-AD1532).
-The archive contains data pertaining to the configurations, sizes, and locations of 941 sites recorded on survey along with the results of excavations at 180 settlements and the analysis of over one million artifacts.
+The archive contains data pertaining to the configurations, sizes, and locations of more than 900 sites recorded on survey along with the results of excavations at over 180 settlements and the analysis of roughly one million artifacts.

-When work first began in these basins the primary objective was to define phases of occupation, based primarily on changes in artifact styles supplemented with C-14 assays of samples associated with these materials.
-Explanations of cultural, social, and political transformations noted in these sequences tended, at first, to favor such processes as local emulations of practices associated with large lowland Maya polities, some as close as the realms centered around the massive capitals of Copan in western Honduras and Quirigua, in northeastern Guatemala (both within 120 km of the studied valleys).
-This causal emphasis was strongly influenced by the designation of western Honduras as part of the Southeast Maya Periphery, an area thought to have been populated by relatively simply structured societies whose members were easily cowed and controlled by their more powerful lowland Maya neighbors.
+When work first began in these basins, the primary objective was to define phases of regional and site-specific occupation, based primarily on changes in artifact styles supplemented with C-14 assays of samples associated with these materials.
+Explanations of the cultural, social, and political transformations noted in these sequences tended, at first, to favor such processes as local emulations of practices associated with large lowland Maya polities, some as close as the realms centered around the massive capitals of Copan in western Honduras and Quirigua, in northeastern Guatemala (both within 120 km of the studied valleys).
+This causal emphasis was strongly influenced by the designation of western Honduras as part of the Southeast Maya Periphery, an area composed of the adjoining portions of Guatemala, El Salvador, and Honduras.
+This ‘periphery’ was thought to have been populated by relatively simply structured societies whose members were easily cowed and controlled by their more powerful lowland Maya neighbors.

-In the course of reconstructing these local culture histories, a process that remains ongoing, it became obvious that the four valleys we studied were not pale reflections of lowland Maya cultural patterns and sociopolitical forms.
-Further, their histories, though related, diverged significantly from each other and those developments chronicled in the Maya lowlands.
-Gradually, research questions shifted, therefore, from those such as, “How and in what ways were these people influenced by lowland Maya initiatives at different points in time?”, to, “How did various factions within these societies craft senses of themselves in relation to those living at varying distances and employ these identities, along with a host of other tangible and conceptual resources, in contests for preeminence at local to regional scales?”
-Issues of power and political economy, in other words, have become increasingly salient over time.
+In the course of reconstructing the culture histories that unfolded in the five valleys, a process that remains ongoing, it became obvious that the sociopolitical formations that took shape in the basins we studied were not pale reflections of lowland Maya models.
+Further, their histories, though related, diverged significantly from each other and from developments chronicled in the Maya lowlands and elsewhere in Southeast Mesoamerica.
+Gradually, our research questions shifted.
+We began by asking such questions as, “How and in what ways were these people influenced by lowland Maya initiatives at different points in time?”
+Subsequently, we wondered, “How did various factions within these societies craft senses of themselves in relation to those living at varying distances and employ these identities, along with a host of tangible and conceptual resources, in contests for preeminence at local to regional scales?”
+Issues of power and political economy, in other words, have become increasingly salient in our research over time.
 Interactions with representatives of the lowland Maya are not ignored in this process.
-Instead, the latter agents are among the varied individuals and groups with which the people we study were differentially engaged, from whom they drew inspiration and goods used in the exercise of power over others and the power to define and achieve their own objectives.
+Instead, the latter agents were among the varied individuals and groups with whom the people we study were differentially engaged, from whom they drew inspiration and goods used in the exercise of power over others and the power to define and achieve their own objectives.